Scrambling of Entanglement from Integrability to Chaos: Bootstrapped Time-Integrated Spread Complexity: Analytics for Scrambling

-The concept originates from the study of eigenvalues of linear operators.
+The concept of spread complexity originates from the study of eigenvalues of linear operators.
 Specifically, it involves a subspace spanned by the repeated action of an operator $A$ on an initial state $|\psi_0\rangle$.
-While this subspace is often much smaller than the full Hilbert space (in chaotic systems), it captures the essential dynamical evolution relevant to the system's degrees of freedom.
+This subspace captures the essential dynamical evolution relevant to the system's degrees of freedom.
 This is the fundamental definition of the Krylov subspace \cite{liesen}, efficiently computed via the Lanczos algorithm \cite{lanczos50}.
 Consequently, Krylov spread complexity emerges as a robust measure of operator complexity within Hilbert space, primarily because it relies on the expansion coefficients in the Krylov basis—a metric that is inherently independent of the specific local basis chosen for the system \cite{bala22}.
-While recent reviews \cite{baiguera26} have comprehensively covered developments in this field, we provide here a concise summary of our specific implementation.
+While recent reviews \cite{baiguera26} have comprehensively covered developments in this field, we provide here a concise summary of our specific implementation analytically.
+We have introduced the relationship between integrated spread complexity and fidelity in probing the scrambling of entanglement due to initial condition, using this Krylov bases formulation of the spread complexity.